 7. Food Allergies

 Like humans, cats can suffer from food allergies and sensitivities.
 Unfortunately, many of the most common ingredients in cat food—like chicken, fish, and beef—are regular culprits of cat food sensitivities.
 Genuine allergies to food are very rare in cats.
-If your cat is allergic or intolerant of a certain food, they may be unable to digest it properly, leading to smelly poop.
+If your cat is allergic or intolerant to a certain food, they may be unable to digest it properly, leading to smelly poop.

-In cats, food allergies are usually diagnosed by performing an elimination trial or a food trial under guidance of a vet.
+In cats, food allergies are usually diagnosed by performing an elimination trial or a food trial under the guidance of a vet.
 These can be hard to accomplish because your cat must either strictly avoid certain food or eat only a special allergy diet for an extended period, usually at least 8 weeks.